 Race-Day Weather and Conditions

-Spring triathlon weather in St. George is typically ideal — race mornings see 55-65°F air temperatures climbing to 75-85°F by the run portion.
+Late September triathlon weather in St. George is typically favorable — race mornings see 55-65°F air temperatures climbing into the 85-95°F range by the run portion.
 Humidity is consistently low.
-Wind can be a factor: the Sand Hollow and Snow Canyon corridors occasionally see 15-25 mph winds that affect bike splits.
-Rain is uncommon but not impossible during April and May — check weather forecasts in the final 72 hours.
-Early morning starts (6-7 AM gun times) take advantage of the coolest temperatures and calmest winds.
+Southern Utah's monsoon season (July-September) can occasionally bring afternoon thunderstorm activity, so check forecasts in the final 72 hours before race day.
+The early 7 AM gun time takes advantage of the coolest temperatures of the day.

 Training in St. George Year-Round

 Beyond race day, St. George is one of the country's premier triathlon training destinations.
 Open water swimming at Sand Hollow and Quail Creek is available May through October.
 Indoor pools at the St. George Recreation Center, Washington Community Center, and Sand Hollow Aquatic Center support year-round swim training.
 Road cycling on low-traffic roads through Snow Canyon, Gunlock, and Hurricane offers world-class training terrain.
 Running routes range from flat paved paths in central St. George to demanding red rock trails in the surrounding foothills.
-Several professional training camps and coaches operate in the area, especially during Ironman build-up seasons.
+Local training volume typically builds in the weeks leading into the Kokopelli Triathlon each September.

 Race Weekend Lodging

-Race weekend hotel inventory fills fast.
+Kokopelli Triathlon weekend hotel inventory fills quickly.
 Recommended options by proximity to Sand Hollow:

 - Hurricane (closest to start) — Holiday Inn Express, Best Western Abbey Inn, Sand Hollow Resort cottages (5-15 min to transition)